 1. Bank of America: Videos

 Videos aren't just used for other social media platforms.
 They can also be used in the professional world on LinkedIn.
-One survey determined that about 59 percent of executives prefer video over text if both are available on the same topic.
+One survey determined that about 83 percent of people prefer video over text or audio of that topic.

 Bank of America often publishes short videos on LinkedIn that range from about 25 seconds to about seven minutes to engage with their followers.